- *NEW* Undergraduate Speaking and Writing Studios

 WHAT IS ACADEMIC STYLE?

-There are so many free websites and apps for improving English that it can be hard to find the really useful ones, especially for advanced speakers and writers.
-In this hands-on workshop, you will learn about a small set of powerful English sites and apps and practice techniques for using these tools to take your advanced English to the next level.
-We will look at resources for improving speaking, listening, writing, reading, and vocabulary.
+TED Talks are everywhere.
+The most popular ones attract millions of viewers, and they are impacting the way public speakers present their ideas and themselves in and outside academia.
+In this hands-on workshop, we will explore a range of strategies for exploiting the rich array of ways you can use TED Talks to take your advanced English to the next level.
+We will look at resources for improving speaking, listening, and pronunciation.
 Bring your laptop, tablet, or phone to try things out on your own device during the workshop.

 FINDING YOUR VOICE: CONFIDENCE AND CLARITY FOR PUBLIC SPEAKING

-When you give a presentation, does your voice express confidence?
+When you speak in front of an audience, does your voice project confidence?
 Is it loud enough?
 Do your listeners easily understand you?
 Is your audience engaged?
 Come to this workshop to explore voice and pronunciation techniques to make your presentations shine.
 You will receive hands-on practice presenting for one minute on a topic of your choice such as a self-introduction, an overview of your broad area of research, a new development in your field, or a quick story of something interesting you’ve experienced.
-Bring a script or outline with you to work on together.
+Bring a script or outline for a brief talk to work on during the workshop.

 WRITING THE PhD APPLICATION STATEMENT OF PURPOSE (SOP)

 Are you applying this fall to a PhD program?
 Are you trying to figure out how to organize and narrow down all that you might write in your Statement of Purpose (SOP)?
 How does an SOP differ from a Personal Statement?
 You will receive hands-on practice organizing your own SOP and finding the words to articulate why you are a great match for the program(s) you are applying to.
-Bring a list of ideas, a draft outline, or a draft SOP with you.
+Bring a list of ideas, a draft outline, or a draft SOP to work on during the workshop.